Lower bounds for the universal TSP on the plane: Taking a random line and optimizing the parameters

 For each dyadic square $Q$ of scale $t$ we have

-(Why?
-With probability $1/M$, $L$ has the same angle as the backtrack in $Q$.
+(This holds because with probability $1/M$, $L$ has the same angle as the backtrack in $Q$.
 Next there is probability $\geq w 2^{-t}/2$ that the random line will be $w 2^{-t}$-far away from the line of the backtrack). \\We conclude that:

 so there exists a line $L$ with $\Sigma = \sum_{t=0}^{\lfloor r/c \rfloor} \sum_{Q \in Bad_{ct}} \dfrac{1}{2^{ct}} \geq \dfrac{r w}{2cM}$.
 The estimate

 follows as long as the parameters satisfy the two constraints: